 Established in 1874, St. Thomas's has been, from its earliest days, at the forefront of the liturgical and musical life of the Anglican Church of Canada.
 The Eucharist is the central act of worship every Sunday and is celebrated daily throughout the year.
-The 9:30 a.m.
+On Sundays, the 9:30 a.m.
 Eucharist (Contemporary Rite) follows the Book of Alternative Services.
 Solemn Eucharist at 11 a.m. follows the Book of Common Prayer.
 As well, the service of Evensong and Devotions takes place every Sunday at 7 p.m.

 The 11 a.m. choir is a group of about 30 singers, including two quartets of paid lead singers.
 One of the quartets and a small ensemble of volunteers lead music at the 9:30 service; the other quartet and a group of 12 to 16 volunteers sing at Evensong and Devotions.
 The choir for Solemn Eucharist rehearses on Thursdays for one hour and 45 minutes; the Evensong choir arrives at 5:30 p.m. on Sunday to rehearse for about one hour and 15 minutes before the service.